yt-project/yt/doc/source/tutorial/derived_fields.rst

 Defining Simple Fields
 ----------------------

-There are LOTS!
+There are **lots**.
 Not only that, but you can set up your own fields, too, which then become available to all data-types.
 Here's a very simple example, where we just cube Density.::